MysticalMango647/SYSC3010-Project-Jukebox/WeeklyUpdates/Corbin_Garlough_Week3.md

 -1.5 hr meeting/brainstorming
 -0.5 hr evaluating options with Roger in lab period

-### Top item: meeting/brainstorming, 1.5 hours
+### Top item: meeting/brainstorming, 1.5 hr
+### 2nd item: evaluating options with Roger in lab period, 0.5 hr

 ### What did you accomplish this week?
 (Be specific)
 -Got a solid idea of the project were going to do (Jukebox)
 -Identified major components of the project (Spotify API, Bluetooth speaker/wired speaker, NFC card/vision detection to play songs)
+-Clarified project reqiurements with Roger during the lab period

 ### How do you feel about your progress? (brief, free-form reflection)

--We got a good start on figuring out the details of our project.
+We got a good start on figuring out the details of our project.
 We identified major components and some of what it would take to implement them.
 I feel like this was a decent start but we will likely need another meeting to finalize the plans.